Local Youth Club Grant Scheme (LYCGS) 2023

 The Local Youth Club Grant Scheme (LYCGS) supports volunteer-led youth club/group activities at a local level.
-The Scheme, which provides grant aid towards the costs of running clubs/groups, is part-funded by the proceeds of the National Lottery.
-Funding for the Scheme is provided by the Department of Children and Youth Affairs (DCYA) and is administered locally by Education and Training Boards (ETBs) on behalf of DCYA.
-ETBs advertise the Scheme locally on an annual basis, outlining the purpose of the grant and the eligibility criteria.
+Funding for the Scheme is provided by the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) and is administered locally by Education and Training Boards (ETBs) on behalf of DCEDIY.

 The Scheme supports voluntary youth club/group activities for young people; with priority given to clubs/groups catering for young people aged 10–21.
-The primary focus of the Scheme is to assist local volunteer-led youth clubs/groups that provide a programme of youth work activities for young people.
+The primary focus of the Scheme is to assist local, volunteer-led youth clubs/groups that provide a programme of youth work activities for young people.
 In addition, other clubs/groups that work with young people, but are not specifically providing youth work, are also entitled to apply for funding under the Scheme.
-In 2017, DCYA incorporated the National Quality Standards for Volunteer-led Youth Groups into the Local Youth Club Grant Scheme.
-These national quality standards were developed to support and enhance voluntary work with young people.
-Criteria for eligibility: The primary focus of the Scheme is to assist local volunteer-led youth clubs/groups that provide a programme of youth work activities for young people.
-In addition, other clubs/groups that work with young people, but are not specifically providing youth work, are also entitled to apply for LYCGS funding.

 To be eligible for funding from the Local Youth Club Grant Scheme, the club/group must satisfy the following criteria:

-- 75% of the club/group members must be under the age of 21.
+- 75% of the club/group members must be between the ages of 10 and 21.

 - It must be able to clearly outline the benefits of club/group membership for young people who participate in its programmes.